davidwesst/davidwesst.github.io/README.md

 # Website (davidwesst.com)

 This is the source code used to generated [www.davidwesst.com](https://www.davidwesst.com), powered by [11ty](https://11ty.dev).

 ## Architecture Decisions & Documentation

-Architecture decisions (ADs) and other documentation can be found in the `/docs` directory.
+Architecture decisions (ADs) and other documentation can be found in the `/docs/decisions` directory.

+1. MADR for Decision Tracking
+2. Azure for Web Hosting
+3. 11ty for Static Site Generation

 ## Getting Started with Development